How To Do Dim Sum In Hong Kong

-These are the traditional favourites, but dishes vary at every dim sum joint.
+These are the traditional favourites, but dishes vary between dim sum joints.
 Some experiment with different dumpling ingredients while others go all out on the deep fried stuff.
 Serenade (owned by Maxim’s) creates cute dishes in the shape of various animals, while Crystal Jade adds multi-coloured xiao long bao (Chinese soup dumplings) and dan dan mian (noodles in spicy soup) to its dim sum offering.

 Next-level dim sum is easy to find as long as you’re willing to shell out for it.
 Dim Sum present luxury dishes such as abalone siu mai, Mott 32 does fusion dim sum like no other, and Spring Moon at the Peninsula offers cooking classes to hotel guests, so you can make their delectable treats at home.